tuskbuddy/site/exampleSite/content/ultimate-chicken-noodle-soup.md

 type = "post"

 +++
 Chicken, noodles, carrots, and celery in a bowl with bread and crackers on the side is hard to beat.
 The hearty flavor comes straight from the thyme and bay leaves infused into the broth.
-Overall, a classic on a cool day.
+Overall, a classic to warm you up on a cool day.

 #### Where's this recipe from?